iterative/dvc.org/content/blog/2022-07-26-july-22-community-gems.md

 Otherwise, DVC does not guarantee any particular execution order for stages which are independent of each other.
-DVC determines the structure of your DAG based on file outputs and dependencies and there isn't another way to enforce order of stage execution in DVC DVC expects your stage command to generate all outputs each time the command is run and will remove all existing outputs before it runs a stage.
+DVC determines the structure of your DAG based on file outputs and dependencies and there isn't another way to enforce order of stage execution in DVC.
+DVC expects your stage command to generate all outputs each time the command is run and will remove all existing outputs before it runs a stage.